benporter/Pricing_Game/predmodeling/readme.md

 *Saving your model*

 Once you have created the final model ready for submission, save the model object, e.g. the results from the train() function.
-In this example, the model object is named gbmFit1.
-Prior to saving the model object, all other objects are removed from the workspace.
+In this example, the model object is named gbmFit1 saved to to the PorterGBM

-    allobjects <- ls()
-    removeObjectList <- allobjects[allobjects  != "gbmFit1"]
+    gbmFit1 <- train(claim ~.,
+                 data = claims_train,
+                 method = "gbm",
+                 trControl = fitControl,
+                 tuneGrid = tuningParameters,
-    rm(list = removeObjectList)
+                 verbose = FALSE)

-    save.image("PorterBestModel.RData")
+    save(list = c("gbmFit1"),file = "C:/Pricing_Game/predmodeling/PorterGBM.RData")

 Submit your .RData by either doing a pull request, or email it to Ben.